codebytes/codebytes.github.io/_posts/2021-07-05-clearing-nuget-caches.md

 ### Installing NuGet.exe

 NuGet.exe is not installed by default on Windows.
 Visual Studio 2017 and above include nuget package manager functionality via the NuGet Package Manager (GUI and console), but not nuget.exe.

 If you install newer versions of the DotNet CLI, it does include `dotnet nuget` funcationality but not nuget.exe.

-The NuGet.exe doesn't have an installer, and the instructions on website usually involve downloading the exe and adding it to your path.
+The NuGet.exe doesn't have an installer, and the instructions on the site usually involve downloading the exe and adding it to your path.

 There are other ways to install NuGet.exe.

 - `winget install Microsoft.NuGet`
 - `choco install nuget.commandline`
 - I've got a script that downloads it and adds it to your path, you can find it here: [Nuget-Install.ps1](https://gist.github.com/Codebytes/1ae354e736c88adef5b6f802597e3101)